Is Milk Heterogeneous or Homogeneous? A Deep Dive into the Composition of Milk

 Addressing Common Misconceptions

 It's common to misunderstand the effect of homogenization.
+This is incorrect.
 Many believe that homogenization transforms milk into a homogeneous mixture.
-This is incorrect.
 While homogenization creates a more uniform appearance and prevents creaming, it does not dissolve the fat globules or casein micelles.
 The distinct phases still exist at the microscopic level.

 Scientific Evidence and Further Exploration